wh-alice/mig_visualstudio/vs/code-quality/ca2142--transparent-code-should-not-be-protected-with-linkdemands.md

 ---
-title: "CA2142: Transparent code should not be protected with LinkDemands | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "CA2142: Transparent code should not be protected with LinkDemands" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"